-For the Webmaster it was his 10th Convention, the first one 25 years ago at
+For the Webmaster it was his tenth Convention, the first one 25 years ago at

 gathering, also held in Birmingham.

-plenary sessions were held in the NEC complex (pictured above),
+plenary sessions were held in the NEC complex (pictured centre),

 below are the International President D K Lee and his wife arriving with the